xwxfox/ProtoShockServer/README.md

 # @protoshock/socket
 Dedicated gameserver for ProtoShock

-Allthough this project is a complete rewrite parts and inspiration of this project came from the original ProtoShock/Server-Files (Created by Bracked & Gizzy).
+Allthough this project is a complete rewrite parts and inspiration of this project came from the original ProtoShock/Server-Files (Created by Bracket & Gizzy).

 Notable changes for the Socket Server compared to the original
 - Written in TypeScript